TimothyEBaldwin/RO_cvs2git2/README.md

  - [ ] Try building some or all of the history.
  - [ ] Declare the conversion stable.
  - [ ] Check the history of the Customer M Demo branch in the kernel.
- - [ ] Fix apache/RiscOS/Sources/Programmer/BASIC/Tests/CALL,ffb,v
  - [ ] Check remaining components for merges and missing tags.
+ - [ ] Add the remaining products files.

 ## Ideas for switching RISC OS Open to Git